jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 A list of logics available in Isabelle can be found in its documentation.
 Mizar can also be implemented within [Isabelle](https://link.springer.com/article/10.1007/s10817-018-9479-z), although the TG set theory behind Mizar is the strongest among underlying calculi of all mainstream proof assistants.
+(Another implementation of TG can be found [here](https://github.com/kappelmann/Isabelle-Set/).)

 ## Introducing conservative extensions